listepo/webmoney/readme.md

 )
 ```

 But stop!
-Maybe you purse is out of money?
+Maybe you purses is out of money?
 Let's check it!

 ```coffeescript
 purses.filter(wmid: ['123456789012', '132435465768'], type: 'Z', amount: $le: 100)